Hawkish Fed fuels dollar, leaves stocks and bonds bruised

-LONDON (Reuters) - World equities were heading for their biggest fall in weeks on Thursday after the U.S. Federal Reserve startled investors by signalling it might raise interest rates at a much faster pace than assumed, sending bond yields and the dollar sharply higher.

-The dollar added to what was the strongest one-day rise in 15 months after the Fed meeting, while Europe’s government borrowing costs moved higher after 10-year U.S. Treasury yields rose by their most since early March.
+The dollar scored a 2-month high hot on the heels of its strongest rise in 15 months, Wall Street looked set for a bumpy restart and 10-year U.S. Treasury yields - a key driver of global borrowing costs- consolidated their biggest rise since early March.

-Europe’s STOXX 600 snapped a nine-day winning streak - its longest since 2017 - with a 0.3% early dip.
-Asia-Pacific shares were closing down around 0.7%, while Wall Street futures pointed to a modest 0.5% drop. [.N]
+Europe's STOXX 600 looked set to snap a nine-day winning streak - its longest since 2017 - with a 0.3% dip.
+Tokyo had closed down nearly 1% (.N225), while Wall Street futures pointed to a modest 0.4% drop.

-The Fed forecasts showed 13 of the 18 person policy board saw rates rising in 2023 versus only six previously, while seven tipped a first move in 2022.

-“The most hawkish development was the dot plot now showing the 2023 median dot pricing in 2 rate hikes (25bps), compared to 0 hikes last meeting,” said Deutsche Bank macro strategist Jim Reid.
+"The most hawkish development was the dot plot now showing the 2023 median dot pricing in 2 rate hikes, compared to 0 hikes last meeting," said Deutsche Bank macro strategist Jim Reid.

 While these "dot plots" are not commitments and have a poor track record of predicting rates, the sudden shift was a shock.